MontiCore/statecharts/scgrammar/src/main/grammars/de/monticore/umlsc/Statechart.md

 #### Handwritten Extensions

 The parser [`StatechartWithJavaParser`][SCWJParser] is extended to have additional checks like the statechart's name has to match the file name.

 <!-- ### Symboltable -->

-## StatehartWithJavaWithCD
+## StatechartWithJavaWithCD
 This language component is only created to derive its corresponding transformation language.
 This transformation language is used in the code generation for Statechart to translate Statecharts to class diagrams as an intermediate representation before generating Java code for it.

 <!-- List with all references used within this markdown file: -->
 [Statechart]: Statechart.mc4
 [StatechartWithJava]: StatechartWithJava.mc4
-[SCWithJWithCDGrammar]: StatehartWithJavaWithCD.mc4
+[SCWithJWithCDGrammar]: StatechartWithJavaWithCD.mc4
 [cocos]: ../../../../java/de/monticore/umlsc/statechart/_cocos
 [cocochecker]: ../../../../java/de/monticore/umlsc/statechart/CoCoChecker.java
 [ASTSCState]: ../../../../java/de/monticore/umlsc/statechart/_ast/ASTSCState.java